In Case We Die (Tinashe album)

 The album was preceded by the release of the buzz single, "Chainless", and later, official single "My High" was released for streaming on her official website.
 The second official single released from In Case We Die was announced as "This Feeling".
-The music video was released on May 1, 2012 to GlobalGrind.com.
+The music video was released on May 1, 2012 to GlobalGrind.
 The mixtape's final single, "Boss", was released August 20, 2012 just after the song was featured in an episode of the VH1 series Single Ladies.

 In Case We Die received positive reviews from music critics, who complimented the mixtape's subgenres and its "chilled vibe", with some critics calling it "brilliant" and praising the "production and introspective lyricism."
 Other critics compared the mixtape to those of Kanye West, The Weeknd, Cassie, and Rihanna.

 Background

 In 2007, after being approached by pop-singer/songwriter Colleen "Vitamin C" Fitzpatrick, Tinashe joined the all-girl pop group The Stunners as the lead singer.
 After a four-year run, including opening for Justin Bieber on his My World Tour, the group disbanded in 2011.
 After being signed to Columbia/Sony and Universal Republic with The Stunners, Tinashe began to independently release several solo singles such as covers of Lil Wayne's hit single "How to Love" and Rihanna's "We Found Love", and the dance/club song "Artificial People" (a collaboration with production duo OFM).

 On December 20, 2011, Tinashe announced that she would be releasing a mixtape entitled In Case We Die in 2012.